Code-Institute-Submissions/milestone-project-98/README.md

 3. Carousel height changes if the number of lines of text in each testimonial changes.

-   - Set minimum height for carousel paragraphs using media queries.
+   - Used media queries to set minimum height for carousel paragraphs based on the largest number of lines used across all three testimonials.

 4. Items not centrally aligning in parent columns

    - Fixed error in code.

+5. Part of the menu item images were getting cut off when columns were very wide.

+   - Restricted the maximum width of the menu item cards to 350px and centralised them within their parent container.

-5. Type of enquiry dropdown text was appearing in a different color to the rest of the form.
+6. Type of enquiry dropdown text was appearing in a different color to the rest of the form.

    - Added a css class to apply custom styling to whole form.

+7. Menu cards were appearing 3 items per row rather than 4 on extra large screens.

+   - Fixed an error in the code.

+8. Nutritional key items were not centralising properley on mobiles.

+   - Removed the right margin from the icons for extra small devices.

 ### Known Bugs